arsy786/spring-security-tutorials/README.md

 ```

 - generateAccessToken() method creates a JSON Web Token with the following details:
-Subject is combination of the user’s ID and email, separated by a comma.
+  - Subject is a combination of the user’s ID and email, separated by a comma.
-Issuer name is DevArsalaan.
+  - Issuer name is DevArsalaan.
-The token is issued at the current date and time.
+  - The token is issued at the current date and time.
-The token should expire after 24 hours.
+  - The token should expire after 24 hours.
-The token is signed using a secret key, which you can specify in the application.properties file or from system environment variable.
-And the signature algorithm is HMAC using SHA-512.
+  - The token is signed using a secret key, which you can specify in the application.properties file or from system environment variable.
+  - And the signature algorithm is HMAC using SHA-512.
 - validateAccessToken(): used to verify a given JWT.
 It returns true if the JWT is verified, or false otherwise.
 - getSubject(): gets the value of the subject field of a given token.
 The subject contains User ID and email, which will be used to recreate a User object.

-7. JWT Token (Request) Filter
+<ins>7.
+JWT Token (Request) Filter

 - To access the secure REST APIs, the client must include an access token in the Authorization header of the request.
 So we need to insert our own filter in the middle of Spring Security filters chain, before the UsernameAndPasswordAuthenticationFilter, in order to check the Authorization header of each request.